Sai-Krishna-Rali/Lending-Club-Case-Study/README.md

 - WWe have been given a loan dataset that includes comprehensive information about all loans disbursed between 2007 and 2011.
 - Additionally, a data dictionary has been provided, offering descriptions and explanations for the attributes or variables present in the dataset.

-- What is the dataset that is being used?

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions